 Surprisingly, this simple one isn’t commonly executed maybe because of limited image options.

 Whether it’s an obvious or subtle one, try to incorporate a directional cue.
 You can help draw your audience’s attention to an intentional spot on the page.

 Both an obvious and subtle example here:

 Best Practice #12 – Consider Proximity

-Things that are close to your CTA should instill confidence in your visitors, so be sure to keep things that may invite negative thinking away from your CTA button.
+Things that are close to your CTA should instill confidence in your visitors.
+For that reason, keep things that may invite negative thinking away from your CTA button.

-For instance, having the word “spam” near your form button, even if trying to ensure your audience that you never spam, will trigger negative thinking.
+For instance, having the word “spam” near your form button will trigger negative thinking, even if you’re trying to ensure your audience that you never spam.
 Your visitors weren’t even thinking about spam until you mentioned it.

 Instead, include a click trigger near your CTA to help encourage the conversion.